Traveller Adventure 9: Nomads of the World-Ocean

-Traveller Supplement Adventure 9: Nomads of the World-Ocean is a 1983 role-playing game adventure for Traveller, written by J. Andrew Keith and William H. Keith, Jr., published by Game Designers' Workshop.
+Traveller Adventure 9: Nomads of the World-Ocean is a 1983 role-playing game adventure for Traveller, written by J. Andrew Keith and William H. Keith Jr., published by Game Designers' Workshop.
 Nomads of the World-Ocean deals with attempts to gather evidence of corporate wrongdoing on an ocean-covered world.

 Plot summary

-Nomads of the World-Ocean is an adventure that concerns an investigation by a group of adventurers into the alleged illegal slaughter by a subsidiary of an omnipotent megacorporation, of huge sea beasts of a waterworld.
+Nomads of the World-Ocean is an adventure in which the player characters investigate the illegal slaughter of the huge sea creatures on a waterworld, allegedly perpetrated by a megacorporation subsidiary.

 Reception

 William A. Barton reviewed Nomads of the World-Ocean in Space Gamer No. 65.
 Barton commented that "Overall, if you don't mind the duplication of theme from the earlier work, Nomads could be a worthwhile buy if you're interested in a waterworld and don't have the time or inclination to work it out on your own, or are simply interested in the possibilities of sea hunts with hunterfoil-type vessels."

 Andy Slack reviewed Adventure 9: Nomads of the World-Ocean for White Dwarf #49, giving it an overall rating of 9 out of 10, and stated that "If the adventurers can be properly guided into the scenario, it is superb stuff and will last up to a game year or so.
 The Brothers Keith have their faults, but they can make a world live like no-one else."

 Jim Bambra reviewed Adventure 9 – Nomads of the World Ocean for Imagine magazine, and stated that "Nomads is an excellent piece of work: it has intrigue, action, role-playing and a wealth of background.
 This world has been well developed; there is none of the sketchiness common to many Traveller worlds."